 As a Lecturer at Harvard (2011-2015) Joanna Lipper taught Using Film for Social Change in the Department of African and African-American Studies.
 The course was crosslisted in Visual and Environmental Studies and Women, Gender and Sexuality.

-Joanna Lipper holds a B.A from Harvard in Literature and Film; an MSc from UCL and The Anna Freud Centre in Psychoanalytic Developmental Psychology; and a PhD in Women's Studies from University of York (where her research focused on the theory and creative practice of making a transnational feminist documentary film in Nigeria; on the portrayal and re-enactment of women's individual and collective trauma under military dictatorship; on the role of the feminist filmmaker as historian in creating new representations of women's history onscreen; on women activists' use of media to amplify their voices beyond the confines of censorship and propaganda; on the influence of Nollywood on the emergence of independent documentary films as an increasingly popular genre in Nigeria; and on specific challenges and issues related to working with archival footage shot in Nigeria during the colonial and postcolonial eras.)
+Currently a Research Associate at the Centre for Media and Film Studies at SOAS, University of London, Joanna Lipper holds a B.A from Harvard in Literature and Film; an MSc from UCL and The Anna Freud Centre in Psychoanalytic Developmental Psychology; and a PhD in Women's Studies from University of York.
+Her recent research has focused on the theory and creative practice of making a transnational feminist documentary film in Nigeria; on the portrayal and re-enactment of women's individual and collective trauma under military dictatorship; on the role of the feminist filmmaker as historian in creating new representations of women's history onscreen; on women activists' use of media to amplify their voices beyond the confines of censorship and propaganda; on the influence of Nollywood on the emergence of independent documentary films as an increasingly popular genre in Nigeria; and on specific challenges and issues related to working with archival footage shot in Nigeria during the colonial and postcolonial eras.)